christianwach/cli-tools-for-civicrm/README.md

 ## Development

 By default, this plugin will load the Command Line Tools in a multi-class structure that WP-CLI expects and which enables proper documentation of the `civicrm` command and all its sub-commands.
 It is not, however, complete yet.

-If you need one of the following commands:
+### Commands that have not been updated

+The following commands exist in this repo, but their code has simply been copied across from CiviCRM:

 * `wp civicrm restore`
+* `wp civicrm update-cfg`

+PRs would be welcome if you want to start improving (or fixing) them.

+### Commands that are being updated

+The following commands exist in this repo, but are not currently functional:

 * `wp civicrm upgrade`

-* `wp civicrm update-cfg`
+PRs would be welcome if you want to help improve them.

-Then simply comment out your `CIVICRM_WPCLI_LOADED` define and then you can use those commands as supplied by CiviCRM.
+If you need the old `wp civicrm upgrade` command then simply comment out your `CIVICRM_WPCLI_LOADED` define and then you can use it as supplied by CiviCRM.
+Please bear in mind that it [seems to be broken](https://lab.civicrm.org/dev/wordpress/-/issues/123) at the moment.

+### New Commands

+* `wp civicrm upgrade-get`: Find out what file you should use to upgrade CiviCRM.
+* `wp civicrm upgrade-dl`: Download CiviCRM code and put it in place for an upgrade.

+Use `wp help civicrm upgrade-get` or `wp help civicrm upgrade-dl` for further details.

 ### Commands that have changed